The 7 Best Short Term Loans for Bad Credit

 3. Compare Loan Offers From Various Lenders

 Don't scoop up the first loan offer you receive.
-Take the time to carefully review all your loan offers so you can be confident you're getting a fair shake.
+Take the time to carefully review all your loan offers, including interest rates and origination fees, so you can be confident you're getting a fair shake.

 This is why many people like working with a loan marketplace, where you can get loan offers from multiple lenders at a time.
 This saves you considerable legwork and research, as the loan offers are delivered to you.